bratoff/tinyDTMF/README.md

 ATtiny84*
 ATtiny84A*
 ATtiny841*
- * At present, only A0 thru A7 are supported on these processors
+Note: At present, only A0 thru A7 are supported on the 84, 84A and 841 processors

 Constructors:
 tinyDTMF(byte analogPin) - analogPin is optional.
 Default pin is A2 if not specified.